Sands-45/Sands-45/README.md

 # Hi ...
 It's Sands Here 👋

-- I'm currently working on polishing front-end Dev 👨‍💻.
+- I'm currently working on polishing full-Stack Dev 👨‍💻.
-- Also learning some new skills on back-end .
+- Also learning some new skills on Data Science and Performance Analysis.
-- I would be hapy to collaborate with you on front-end projects or open source🌐.
+- I would be hapy to collaborate with on any open source🌐 project.
 - I love 💖 spending my time learning new languages and skills or refining my knowledge.
 - You can contact me Here : sandqa@hotmail.com 📩.
 - Techs & Skills (JavaScript,TypeScript,Appscript, Html5, CSS3, SASS, Tailwind, Bulma, Bootsrap, jQuery, React,Redux, Git, Github, Bash/Terminal,Npm, Slack, Excel, SQL)
-- Learning (Python, PHP, R, Ruby , Java, C++, C#)
+- Learning (Python, Java, C#)
 - To create react app and include tailwind use <code>npx create-react-app [project-name] --template cra-template-tailwind-starter</code> then to enable JIT mode add <code> "start":"cross-env TAILWIND_MODE=watch craco start"</code> in the package.json under stripts and add <code> mode:"jit</code> in tailwind config file as well as updating the purge array.